Are you considering using CBD oil for sleep? Do you have questions about safety, effectiveness, and legality?

 Can it interfere with my prescriptions?

-Highly concentrated CBD oils may impact certain liver enzymes responsible for the metabolism of medications and could cause interactions with pharmaceutical drugs, either by increasing or decreasing their effectiveness.
-It is important to speak with your physician if you are currently taking any prescription or over-the-counter medications.
+Highly concentrated CBD oils may impact certain liver enzymes responsible for the metabolism of medications and could cause interactions with prescription drugs, either by increasing or decreasing their effectiveness.
+It is important to speak with a healthcare provider if you are currently taking any prescription or over-the-counter medications.

 Is there a better alternative?

 Because research is still limited, there may be other solutions that have been well-studied for the treatment of sleep-related difficulties that work better for you.
-Your doctor may recommend things like cognitive behavioral therapy, improving sleep hygiene, or investigating the underlying cause of your troubles with sleep.
+Your healthcare provider may recommend things like cognitive behavioral therapy, improving sleep hygiene, or investigating the underlying cause of your troubles with sleep; the best is likely a combination of multiple modalities as listed rather than one on its own.

 Natural Alternatives to CBD

-After doing your research and speaking with your doctor, you may decide to pass on CBD.
+After doing your research and speaking with your healthcare provider, you may decide to pass on CBD.
 If it’s not right for you, there are some other natural alternatives for sleep that you can try.
-Keep in mind that the effectiveness of any natural or pharmaceutical treatment will depend on the reason you are struggling with poor sleep, to begin with.
+Keep in mind that the effectiveness of any supplement or prescription medication will depend on the reason you are struggling with poor sleep to begin with.

 Melatonin